 One of the goddess Athena’s most common epithets was Athena Nike and a temple to Athena as Victory was built on the Acropolis of Athens in the late 420’s BCE.
-Bronze akroteria (added decoration) on the corners and central ridge of the temple roof represented Nike and the temple itself was surrounded by a balustrade decorated with a frieze which depicted figures of Nike leading bulls to sacrifice and erecting various trophies such as weapons and armour.
+Bronze akroteria (added decoration) on the corners and central ridge of the temple roof represented Nike, and the temple itself was surrounded by a balustrade decorated with a frieze which depicted figures of Nike leading bulls to sacrifice and erecting various trophies such as weapons and armour.

 Nike also appeared in decorative sculpture on other buildings, both in friezes and on many temple roofs as an akroteria and on many coins from Thrace to Macedonia, for example, she appears on a silver decadrachm of Syracuse (Sicily) where she is crowning a charioteer (c.
 400 BCE).
-Statues of Nike were also set up to commemorate military victories, a famous example being the 1.4m tall Nike (490-480 BCE) on the acropolis dedicated to the general Kallimachos who was killed at the battle of Marathon where the Greeks were victorious over the Persians.
+Statues of Nike were also set up to commemorate military victories, a famous example being the 1.4 m tall Nike (490-480 BCE) on the acropolis dedicated to the general Kallimachos who was killed at the battle of Marathon where the Greeks were victorious over the Persians.

 In antiquity, the most celebrated representations of Nike were as part of the great 5th century BCE statues of the deities Athena and Zeus which stood, respectively, within the Parthenon of Athens and the Temple of Zeus at Olympia.
 These larger-than-life chryselephantine statues were made from an inner core of wood sumptuously covered in carved ivory and burnished gold.
-Face, torso, legs and arms were in carved ivory and hair and clothes were made of sheet gold.
-In both cases, the god held in their right hand a statue of Nike, always closely associated with Athena and in the case of Zeus and the pan-Hellenic games of Olympia, significant in her role as bestower of prizes.
-The statue of Zeus was considered one of the seven wonders of the ancient world and the father of the gods is shown seated on a massive, richly decorated throne with more figures of Nike on its legs.
-Neither statue survives but descriptions by Pausanias, smaller Roman copies and coin designs help give us a glimpse of the magnificence that we have lost.
+Face, torso, legs, and arms were in carved ivory and hair and clothes were made of sheet gold.
+In both cases, the god held in their right hand a statue of Nike, always closely associated with Athena, and in the case of Zeus and the pan-Hellenic games of Olympia, significant in her role as bestower of prizes.
+The statue of Zeus was considered one of the Seven Wonders of the Ancient World, and the father of the gods is shown seated on a massive, richly decorated throne with more figures of Nike on its legs.
+Neither statue survives but descriptions by Pausanias, smaller Roman copies, and coin designs help give us a glimpse of the magnificence that we have lost.

 A third representation which must have struck a certain degree of awe into the ancients was the statue of Nike by Paionios, which stood on a nine metre tall triangular pedestal just outside the Temple of Zeus at Olympia.
 Dedicated to the sanctuary by the Messenians and Naupaktians following their victory over the Spartans at Sphakteria in 424 BCE, the Nike itself was three metres tall and would have dominated all of the other dedications at the site.
-The statue is sculpted in the rich style popular in the late 5th century and with a chiton that is at once billowing and clinging and with wings widespread, the impression is that the goddess has just that moment softly alighted onto the pedestal.
+The statue is sculpted in the rich style popular in the late 5th century BCE, and with a chiton that is at once billowing and clinging and with wings widespread, the impression is that the goddess has just that moment softly alighted onto the pedestal.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!

 Are you qualified to peer review ancient history information?
 Apply now and help provide quality ancient history information on the web!

-Routledge (25 February 2007)Price: $38.93
+Routledge (25 February 2007)Price: $38.93 £25.26

-Solving Light Books (25 July 2003)Price: $13.46
+Solving Light Books (06 July 2003)Price: $12.76

 c.
 550 BCE